hunterjackson/docs/source/cassandra-source.rst

 2. Incremental - Each table is querying with lower and upper bounds to extract deltas.

 In incremental mode the column used to identify new or delta rows has to be provided.
-This column must be of CQL Type Timestamp.
 Due to Cassandra's and CQL restrictions this should be a primary key or part of a composite primary keys.
 ALLOW\_FILTERING can also be supplied as an configuration.

 .. note::

     TimeUUIDs are converted to strings.
 Use the `UUIDs <https://docs.datastax.com/en/drivers/java/2.0/com/datastax/driver/core/utils/UUIDs.html>`__ helpers to convert to Dates.

+    Only TimeUUID and Timestamp Cassandra data types are supported for tracking new rows in incremental mode.

 Source Connector QuickStart
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~